nora-soderlund/cloudflare-d1-backups/README.md

 See [Cretezy's fork](https://github.com/Cretezy/cloudflare-d1-backup) for a direct D1 HTTP API version.

-This script has only been tested on a 660kb database, with 634 statements; from an experimental backend *to* an experimental backend.
+This script has been tested on a 27mb+ database.

 ```cmd
 npm i @nora-soderlund/cloudflare-d1-backups